The Lu Chen Lab Research

 Research projects

 Toward this goal, we have established a research program that enables us to study synaptic functions using multiple approaches including electrophysiology, molecular biology, biochemistry, confocal and 2-photon imaging, and animal behavior.
 In particular, we have discovered a novel synaptic signaling mechanism mediated by all-trans retinoic acid (RA).
-We demonstrated that RA plays an essential role in mediating activity-dependent homeostatic changes of both excitatory and inhibitory synaptic strength.
+We have demonstrated that RA plays an essential role in mediating activity-dependent homeostatic changes in both excitatory and inhibitory synaptic strength.
 This novel action of RA is non-genomic (independent of transcriptional regulation), but requires activation of dendritic protein synthesis and is mediated by the RNA-binding function of the RA receptor RARα.

 1. Defining the molecular mechanisms of retinoic acid (RA)-mediated synaptic signaling